-SPE 689a FIELD EXPERIENCE I
+SPE 594A FIELD EXPERIENCE III

-Students seeking initial licensure will take this concurrently with SPE 689 and/or SPE 690.
-Students will complete thirty field observation hours in a public school, special education program.
+This course will be taken concurrently with SPE 594.
+Students will complete thirty field observation hours in a public school special education program.
 Students will be assigned to a placement by the university.
-Field Experience I will be primarily observation; however, teachers may ask pre-teacher candidates to assist students, tutor, grade papers, or assist in teaching lessons.
-The focus of Field Experience I will be in the areas of Foundations of Special Education and Characteristics of Students with Disabilities.
+Field Experience III will be primarily observation; however, teachers may ask pre-teacher candidates to assist students, tutor, grade papers, or assist in teaching lessons.
+Teacher candidates will be observed and evaluated teaching a lesson a minimum of two times by a university supervisor.
+The focus of Field Experience III will be in the area of Teaching Methods in Special Education.
 This is a 16 week course.